EXCLUSIVE-Duke Energy boosts capital spending to fight climate change

 "If you're going to pursue the more aggressive carbon-reduction targets, you're going to retire coal earlier, you're going to be replacing it earlier with renewables, batteries, storage etcetera," said Duke Chief Financial Officer Steve Young in an interview.

-According to Young and to an investor presentation to be made on Friday, Duke will boost projected capital spending by $2 billion to $58 billion for the period from 2020 to 2024, and projects a capital plan "in the range of $65 billion to $75 billion" for the following five years.
+According to Young and an investor presentation made on Friday, Duke will boost projected capital spending by $2 billion to $58 billion for the period from 2020 to 2024, and projects a capital plan "in the range of $65 billion to $75 billion" for the following five years.

 Neither the near-term spending increase, nor the longer-term projection have been previously reported.

-Duke has outlined various fuel-mix scenarios in recent "integrated resource plans" filed to regulators in North Carolina and South Carolina, but did not make a recommendation on which scenario to pursue.
+Duke has outlined various fuel-mix scenarios in recent "integrated resource plans" filed to regulators in North and South Carolina, but did not make a recommendation on which to pursue.

 The omission was unusual for a large utility since a faster move will require more spending, but Young said the approach should help build public support.
 Duke will make a similar filing in Indiana, he said.

+Chief Executive Lynn Good told investors on a webcast that Duke will add a climate goal to its executive compensation plan in 2021 "just to ensure that we are making the progress that we need to make" in areas like advocacy and public policy.

-Asked about reports that Duke rebuffed acquisition interest from rival NextEra Energy Inc NEE.N, the world's largest generator of renewable energy, Young said "we can't comment on rumors."
+Asked about reports that Duke had rebuffed acquisition interest from NextEra Energy Inc NEE.N, the world's largest generator of renewable energy, Young said "we can't comment on rumors."

+In August Duke took a $1.6 billion charge for the cancellation of a natural gas pipeline.

 Duke has set a target of reaching net-zero carbon emissions by 2050.
-Like other utility executives Young said it would be difficult to move the data up to 2035 as U.S. presidential candidate Joe Biden has proposed.
+Faster technical advances would be required to meet the 2035 timeframe proposed by U.S. presidential candidate Joe Biden, Young said.

-Technical advances would be required in areas like battery storage, nuclear reactors and carbon sequestration.
-"You're going to need to see significant advances in those technologies even to get to net zero in 2050," he said.

-For the period through 2024 Duke's efforts should allow earnings per share to grow "at the upper end" of its current forecast of between 4 to 6 percent, the company said.
+For the period through 2024, Duke's efforts should allow earnings per share to grow "at the upper end" of its current forecast of 4% to 6%, the company said.

 ((ross.kerber@thomsonreuters.com; (617) 856 4341; Reuters Messaging: Ross.Kerber.Reuters.com@Reuters.net))